Fancy a Pair of Eco-Friendly Sunglasses—So, What Are Your Options?

 Finally, what to look for if for some reason or another you decide to stick to plastic blocks?
 Always pick recycled plastic instead of virgin plastic.
 Some brands use fishing nets and discarded bottles to create their pairs.

-Acetate is better than conventional plastic for several reasons.
+Bio acetate is better than conventional plastic for several reasons.
 It’s more durable, flexible, lightweight and it’s also stronger.
-Additionally, a pair of acetate sunnies is also more sustainable than a pair of conventional plastic ones.
+Additionally, a pair of bio acetate sunnies is also more sustainable than a pair of conventional plastic ones.

-Eco-friendly acetate is a cellulosic material.
-It’s made from wood sourced from sustainably managed forests or cotton linters.
+Eco-friendly bio acetate is a cellulosic material.
+It’s made from wood sourced from sustainably managed forests or cotton linters and mixes with a naturally derived plasticiser (citric acid esters).

 The Only Sustainable Sunglasses Brand You’ll Ever Need